-The shot captured interesting moment, that shows loneliness of a human in the environment full of autos on the city street art background.
-The photo has multiple meanings, and using crop tool we can extract and highlight multiple ideas of this single photo.
+The shot captured an interesting moment, that shows the loneliness of a human in the environment full of autos on the city street art background.
+The photo has multiple meanings and using crop tool we can extract and highlight multiple ideas of this single photo.

 Crop option #1

-Remove distracting details and emphasize on the person and background.
+Remove distracting details and emphasize the person and background.